zfareed/nexus-project-management-backend/SCHEMA_DIAGRAM.md

 - Delete User → Deletes their Projects
 - Delete Project → Deletes all Tasks in project
 - Delete Project → Deletes all ProjectUsers entries
-- Delete Task → Deletes all TaskHistory entries

 ### RESTRICT (prevents deletion if references exist)
 - Cannot delete User if they have Tasks assigned
-- Cannot delete User if they have TaskHistory entries

 ## Enums